dieselrabbit/screenlogicpy/README.md

 ```

 Full example in `./examples/async_client.py`
-_New in v0.7.0._
+**_New in v0.7.0._**

 ## Debug Information

 A debug function is available in the `ScreenLogicGateway` class: `get_debug`.
 This will return a dict with the raw bytes for the last response for each request the gateway performs during an update.
 This can be useful for debugging the actual responses from the protocol adapter.
+**Note:** Currently only includes polled data.

 ```python
 last_responses = gateway.get_debug()